datacamp-content-public/Application-Apache-Spark-Data-Analytics/slides/chapter_1_3556e62bc5ceb1e427a23c4bde60a5c3.md

 `@script`
-For example, to rename a column you can use the withColumnRenamed function.
-But you could also use the col operator, like so {{1}}.
-This is often handy in other cases.
+To rename a column you can use the withColumnRenamed function.
+But you could also use the column operator, like so {{1}}.

 ---